tiagofmdotcom/react-workshop/docs/SESSION6.md

       }
 ```

-- Lets redirect the user, by calling a onSubmit event (`ContactForm.jsx`):
+- Lets redirect the user back to the list, by calling a onSubmit event (`ContactForm.jsx`):
 ```jsx
   const handleSubmit = (event) => {
     event.preventDefault();